 I was thankful because it gave me a reason to go faster...I didn't want to be passed!

-Out of the canyon, heading
+Out of the canyon, heading up some steep hills. |

 After I got another energy boost from the women behind me, I left the cool, shady trees of the canyon and started by ascent uphill.
 And it wasn't an easy uphill.
-It was some serious uphill trail
+It was some serious uphill trail.

 I kept pushing myself, and continually looking back to make sure I was still far ahead of them.